Ascyii/hahnlab/README.md

 ## Secrets

 The secrets are all managed by sops for the whole project.
 They are encrypted and then commited to git.
+The key file for age should be present in `~/.config/age/sops/keys.txt`.
+For the editing of secrets to work properly.

 ## Technologies and dependencies